vbehar/openshift-github-hooks/README.md

 * [openshift-template-deploy-only.yml](openshift-template-deploy-only.yml) to just deploy from an existing Docker image - by default [vbehar/openshift-github-hooks](https://hub.docker.com/r/vbehar/openshift-github-hooks/)
 * [openshift-template-full.yml](openshift-template-full.yml) to build from sources (by default the [vbehar/openshift-github-hooks](https://github.com/vbehar/openshift-github-hooks) github repository) and then deploy

-### Running locally
+### Building from sources

-If you want to run it on your laptop:
+If you want to build it from sources:

 * Install [Go](http://golang.org/) (tested with 1.6) and [setup your GOPATH](https://golang.org/doc/code.html)
 * clone the sources in your `GOPATH`